-DEFINITION: A badge is a device or accessory, often containing the insignia of an organization, which is presented or displayed to indicate some feat of service, a special accomplishment, a symbol of authority granted by taking an oath (e.g., police and fire), a sign of legitimate employment or student status, or as a simple means of identification.
-They are also used in advertising, publicity, and branding purposes.
+DEFINITION: A badge is a device or accessory, often containing the insignia of an organization, which is presented or displayed to indicate some feat of service, a special accomplishment, or a symbol of authority granted by taking an oath (e.g., police and fire), a sign of legitimate employment or student status, or as a simple means of identification.
+They're also used for advertising, publicity, and branding purposes.
 Police badges date back to medieval times when knights wore a coat of arms representing their allegiances and loyalty.

 A cop’s badge is perhaps the most visible and recognizable symbol of policing around the world.
-It’s seen by many as a sign of authority, sacrifice, and service.
+It is viewed by many as a sign of authority, sacrifice, and service.

-Badges can be made from metal, plastic, leather, textile, rubber, etc. Textile badges or patches can be either woven or embroidered and can be attached by gluing, ironing-on, sewing or applique.
+Badges can be made from metal, plastic, leather, textile, rubber, etc. Textile badges or patches can be woven or embroidered and are attached by glue, ironing-on, sewing, or applique.

 In the military, badges are used to denote the unit or arm to which the wearer belongs, and also qualifications received through military training, rank, etc. Similarly, youth organizations such as scouting and guiding use them to show group membership, awards, and rank.

 Merced County Sheriff Badges

 The Merced County Sheriff’s Office Badge has always been a symbol of pride and service provided by the Sheriff’s Office to the people of Merced County.
 Wearing the badge, presented by the Sheriff, is a moment no deputy ever forgets, and takes great pride in having the star pinned on the uniform for the first time.
 The badge has gone through many changes throughout history and has not always been a star.
 As you can see from the attached photos, The Sheriff’s Office Badge started as a shield and later morphed into the six-point star.